bitfoundation/bitplatform/src/Tooling/Bit.Tooling.Templates/TodoTemplate/Doc/Getting-Started.md

                 "UserName": null,
                 "Password": null
             },

-**Note**: In the development process, Bit saves sent emails as a .eml file in the below path, and developers can easily handle them.

-    ./TodoTemplate/Api/bin/Debug/net6.0/sent-emails

 **Note**: You can find email templates used for email confirmation and reset password in the `Resources` directory of the Api project